WeWork

 WeWork Inc. is an American company headquartered in New York City that provides coworking spaces, including physical and virtual shared spaces, in approximately 600 buildings in 125 cities.

 WeWork was founded in 2010 by Adam Neumann and Miguel McKelvey.
 Over the following 10 years, the company raised $12.8 billion in financing at valuations as high as $47 billion, mostly from the SoftBank Vision Fund, led by Masayoshi Son.
 In September 2019, the company filed documentation to become a public company and revealed issues with corporate governance.
 Investors forced both the cancellation of the IPO and the resignation of Neumann.
-The company went public via a merger with a SPAC instead, but filed for Chapter 11 Bankruptcy Protection on November 6, 2023.
+The company went public via a merger with a SPAC instead in 2021, and filed for Chapter 11 bankruptcy protection on November 6, 2023.
 As part of the bankruptcy reorganization, in 2024, Cupar Grimmond (an affiliate of Yardi Systems) acquired a 60% stake in the company, 20% was acquired by affiliates of SoftBank, and 20% was acquired by other investors.
 The company shrank its operations, selling all owned real estate and cancelling or amending hundreds of leases.

 History

 2008–2015

-In May 2008, Israeli Adam Neumann and American Miguel McKelvey established GreenDesk, an "eco-friendly coworking space" in Brooklyn.
+In May 2008, Adam Neumann and American Miguel McKelvey established GreenDesk, an "eco-friendly coworking space" in Brooklyn.
 In 2010, Neumann and McKelvey sold the business and founded WeWork, renting its first location in SoHo, Manhattan, which opened in April 2011.
 Manhattan real estate developer Joel Schreiber purchased a 33% interest in the company for $15 million.

 In 2011, PepsiCo placed a few employees in the location, who acted as advisors to smaller WeWork member companies, making the location a startup incubator.

 By 2013, WeWork customers included 350 startups such as Fitocracy and HackHands.

 By 2014, WeWork was considered "the fastest-growing lessee of new office space in New York" and was on track to become "the fastest-growing lessee [lessor] of new space in America."
 WeWork investors as of 2014 included J.P.
 Morgan Chase & Co, T. Rowe Price, Wellington Management, Goldman Sachs, the President and Fellows of Harvard College, Benchmark, and Mortimer Zuckerman, former CEO of Boston Properties.

 In February 2015, WeWork was named to Fast Company’s 50 Most Innovative Companies list.
 On June 1, 2015, Artie Minson, former chief financial officer of Time Warner Cable, joined the company as president and chief operating officer.
 In August 2015, the company acquired CASE, a real estate and construction technology company, in its first acquisition.
 According to its founder, the speed of the transaction damaged the organizational culture of CASE.